 About halfway through the hike, hikers will reach Panorama Point, an observation deck where hikers can see the entire landscape with the snow blanketed mountains in the far back.

-It is also a great spot to see all the Colorado fall colors!
+It is also a great spot to see all the Colorado fall foliage!

-3. Colorado Fall Colors on State Highway 74
+3. Colorado Fall Foliage on State Highway 74

 The Colorado Bear Creek Cabins family drives up State Highway 74 from Morrison, Colorado to Evergreen, Colorado every single day, so we know what it has to offer!

 You can either start in Morrison or Evergreen, driving up or down State Highway 74, whichever is most convenient for you.